scriptrdotio/howto/ui/create_dashboard.md

 ## Displaying single values

 The dashboard builder offers several widgets that are dedicated to displaying single values, such as gauges, speedometer or odometer.
 Say you need a gauge to display the current temperature measured by a sensor and persisted in a document.
-This is done in three steps:
+This is done in four steps:
 - Add a gauge to the editing area and configure it
 - Create an API script to read the temperature from the document (we assume you already created the script to persist the temperature in a document)
 - Connect the gauge to the script
+- Save your dashboard and view it

 ### Add a gauge to the editing area and configure it